zayats1/mpu6500rs/README.md

 | Feature       | Sensors           |
 | mpu6500       | MPU6500 |

-Please submit an issue or a pull request for a sensor that you want to use, but is not listed in here.

 # Roadmap
 - [ ] test common functional with embedded test